-DJI has set the standard when it comes to drone build quality, from their cheapest Spark drone through to the professional models.
+DJI has set the standard when it comes to drone build quality, from its cheapest drone, the Spark, through to the professional models.

 The Mavic Mini is a testament to DJI design engineers skill with material and feature choices that essentially blast many of the other models in the range out of the skies.